MVAV/mvav.github.io/MentorHowTo.md

   - Encourage quieter group members
   - Help them think of good experiments to try to get to the next step
 - Handle running the car (git + ssh etc)
+- Be familiar with the exercises and code

 ## How to introduce the group to each other
 - Go around with names and something from a category (favorite tv show, favorite game, favorite color, etc.)